hexbatch/apple-core/v1/docs/core/step-2-attributes/standard-attributes.md

 * current_location_cartesian: x,y,z
 * shape_cartesian -- the shape is centered at the current location
 * shape_map -- the shape is centered at the current location
+* transparency - number to use when the shape is being rendered by software for color transparency
+* texture - binary (if renderer wants texture for a shape)
+* model - binary (to store rendering models)
+* audio - base attribute type for sound file urls
+* audio-starts-at number seconds offset
+* video - base attribute type for video urls
+* video-starts-at number seconds offset
+* (for sets when token enters) default position inside set.
+When a token enters, if it does not have its positioning attribute set, then assigned this

 ### Organization